Shimaa-Nashat/To-Do-List/README.md

 1. Open `index.html` in your browser
 2. Add your tasks
-3. Mark completed tasks
-4. Delete tasks when finished
+3. Delete tasks when finished

----

-## 📸 Preview

-You can add a screenshot of your project here later.

 ---